Looking for some awesome Asana alternatives?

 Move over Swiss Alps, ClickUp has great views too!

 How often do you have a task slipping through the cracks?

-ClickUp’s Assigned Comments feature allows you to convert a comment to a task.
-Whenever a comment requires an action, you can assign it to others or even yourself.
-You can view all your assigned comments in one place.
-When you are done with the task, just click ‘Resolve’.
+Whenever a comment requires action, you can assign it to others or even yourself.
+You can also view all your assigned comments in one place.
+When you are done with the task, just click “Resolve.”

 Is a project done or not?

-Depends.
-Maybe it’s WIP (work-in progress), under review, or needs revisions.
+Maybe it’s WIP (work-in-progress), under review, or needs revisions.

 But, what you do know is that the answer isn’t always black or white, so why use a task manager tool that has fixed project statuses?

 5. Multiple Assignees

-Asana, and nearly every other project management tool for that matter, allows you to assign a single task to only one team member.
+Asana, and nearly every other project management tool, for that matter, allows you to assign a single task to only one team member.
 However, you can create multiple copies of a task and assign them individually to each team member.

-Clickup allows you to assign a task to multiple people.
-This lets you stop micromanaging and let your people take more initiative!
+Being able to assign tasks to many team members lets you stop micromanaging your team, so team members can take more initiative!